whisper2025-glit/Fantasy-chat/replit.md

 # Overview

 This is a comprehensive AI chat platform called WhisperChat that enables users to create, discover, and interact with AI characters through immersive roleplay conversations.
-The platform features character creation tools, chat interfaces with advanced formatting systems, adventure game modes, and social features like following creators and favoriting characters.
+The platform features character creation tools, chat interfaces with advanced formatting systems, **AI-powered adventure game modes**, and social features like following creators and favoriting characters.

+## 🎮 Adventure Game Integration

+The platform now includes a fully functional AI-powered dungeon adventure game based on the Ethoria world, featuring:

+- **Real World Data**: Uses the actual Ethoria.json world data with kingdoms, towns, and NPCs
+- **Character System**: Play as Elara Brightshield, a warrior from the Kingdom of Valdor
+- **OpenRouter AI Integration**: Multi-model AI system using Grok, GLM, DeepSeek, Dolphin, and Kimi models
+- **Game Mechanics**: Combat system, inventory management, experience/leveling, and quest progression
+- **Dynamic Storytelling**: AI-generated responses that adapt to player actions and game state

 # User Preferences